All Episodes

 They're pushing student loan forgiveness as part of this.

-They're moving forward with more commutations of the sentences and presidential pardons at a record clip.
+They're moving forward with more commutations of the sentences.

-Another one is an Illinois clerk that embezzled over 53 million dollars from a town of 15,000, a Massachusetts woman convicted of a fentanyl trafficking conspiracy, and that's just what's come out of the first few days about all of this.
+Another one is an Illinois clerk that embezzled over $53 million from a town of 15,000, a Massachusetts woman convicted of a fentanyl trafficking conspiracy.

-Then of course, Biden strikes a deal with 42,000 workers in the Social Security Administration, lowering the professional demands on a big chunk of the federal workforce, you know, saying that uh you can still not work from the office, which is a big part of the plan of Elon Musk and Vivek Ramaswamy.
+Then, of course, Biden strikes a deal with 42,000 workers in the Social Security Administration, lowering the professional demands on a big chunk of the federal workforce, you know, saying that you can still not work from the office, which is a big part of the plan of Elon Musk and Vivek Ramaswamy.

-You know, so you got the whole apparatic, if you will, you know, rushing to shovel the last Biden's, you know, agenda items through the door, and on top of that, judges that they're trying to push through.
+You know, so you got the whole apparatchik, if you will, you know, rushing to shovel the last Biden's, you know, agenda items through the door.

-You know, so all of this, you know, they're trying to do, you know, for example, federal grants for high speed internet.
+You know, so all of this, you know, they're trying to do, you know, for example, federal grants for high-speed internet.

-Um, I think we already have it.
+I think we already have it.

 I think it's called Starlink, and I think it's called Elon Musk.

-It's that that technology.
+It's that technology.

 And by the way, now Trump has now come out.